tsuru/tsuru/README.md

 ### Testing

-If everything's gone well you have the tsuru running in a VirtualBox VM.
+If all goes well, you should now have the tsuru running in a VirtualBox VM.
-Call `app-list` to see tsuru working, this command needs to return one app called tsuru-dashboard.
+To see tsuru working, call `app-list`.
+This command should return tsuru-dashboard as one of the apps.

 ```
 $ tsuru app-list